 - We will not knowingly support or deal with any business involved in slavery or human trafficking in accordance with Section 54 of the Modern Slavery Act 2015.

 - We will ensure as far as practical that we take into account of the threat of modern day slavery and human trafficking in our recruitment process and appointment of staff.

 - Any member of staff found to be involved in modern day slavery or human trafficking will be subject to disciplinary procedures.

 - We ensure that we use reputable suppliers in all areas of our business.

-Staff are trained in identifying signs of modern day slavery and human trafficking as part of the safeguarding training they receive and are encouraged to speak to management with any concerns they may have with regards to radicalisation, modern day slavery and human trafficking of colleagues, agency staff or any other visitors to the home.
+Staff continue to be trained in identifying signs of modern-day slavery and human trafficking as part of the safeguarding training they receive and are actively encouraged to speak to management with any concerns they may have with regards to radicalisation, modern day slavery and human trafficking of colleagues, agency staff or any other visitors to the home.